 Two things that are true about me: I feel my calmest when I am near a body of water or looking out at mountains or flower covered canyons; and I enjoy words.
-I recall when living in Indiana, I spent hours looking for some moving water.
+I recall a time when I lived in Indiana, that I spent hours looking for some moving water.
 I eventually found myself in the middle of a cemetery by a small lake with my journal and pen.
 Good times!

 While I am grateful for the ability to read, comprehend and half-way carry a tune; I’ve come to enjoy writing more than reading and speaking more than singing.
 In fact, much of what I read is later turned into something written.
 When given an opportunity to lead worship, I need to explain the importance of a song or how the listener could apply the lyrics to their life.
 Why?
 Because words heal.